Hs1000/crawling_actions/README.md

 Dependencies

-#MOVIEPY
+MOVIEPY:
-It is a module used in python to deal with images, to convert them into a video and much more
+It is a module used in python to deal with images, to convert them into a video and much more.

+Softwares Used:
+Labelme
+Anaconda(ofcourse)